branleur/yedit/README.md

 Building
 ========

 Yedit uses the Meson build system.
-After installing it from your distro's package manager, and installing the relevant SDL2 dev packages including Mixer, TTF, GFX and Image, along with Gettext/Libintl, freetype2 and fontconfig, clone the repo and run:
+After installing it from your distro's package manager, and installing the relevant SDL2 dev packages including Mixer, TTF, GFX and Image, along with Gettext/Libintl, freetype2 and fontconfig, clone the repo and cd yedit then run:

 ```
 meson setup builddir